Paulms/freefem_vscode/README.md

 To use this extension in your stable VS Code installation, copy the complete output folder to a new folder under [your `.vscode/extensions` folder](https://code.visualstudio.com/docs/extensions/yocode#_your-extensions-folder) and restart VS Code.

+A .vsix file can also be downloaded from the release section.

 ## Extension Settings

 * ​